-Eligibility may be the primary concern for many caregivers, but there are several other areas of confusion and misinformation that could significantly impact the finances of people seeking to obtain Veterans benefits:
+Eligibility for VA benefits is usually the primary concern for veterans and their caregivers, but there are several other areas of confusion and sources of misinformation that can significantly impact the way families interact with the U.S Department of Veterans Affairs.

-One little-known element of the VA program is that when a veteran turns 65 they are considered 100 percent disabled in the eyes of the VA.
-This means that they could be eligible for the lowest level of Aid & Attendance assistance, even if they have no major health conditions.
+- You don't have to be ill to qualify for a pension.
+One little-known element of the VA program is that when a veteran turns 65, they are considered 100 percent disabled in the eyes of the VA.
+This means that a low-income vet or their surviving spouse could be eligible for a Pension, even if they have no major health conditions.

-Along with a death certificate, the surviving spouse (or their caregiver) must supply additional information and documents, including the deceased spouse's discharge papers; their marriage certificate; information regarding their income, assets and expenses; a physician's statement that details the surviving spouse's medical diagnosis and whether or not they can take care of themselves; and a statement from their long-term care provider (assisted living community, home care agency, etc.) that details their new cost of care information.
+Along with a death certificate, the surviving spouse must supply any and all additional documentation required for the specific benefits they are looking to reinstate.
+Necessary paperwork might include the deceased veteran's discharge papers, their marriage certificate, information regarding income, assets and expenses, a physician's statement detailing the surviving spouse's medical diagnosis and ability to care for themselves, and a statement from their long-term care provider (assisted living community, home care agency, etc.) detailing their cost of care information.

-Even if these documents have already been submitted to the VA, they all must be re-sent after a veteran dies.
-According to Burak, the average time to award a widow's pension is 10-12 months after it's been submitted, so it's important to start this process as soon as possible after a veteran passes.
+Even if these documents were already submitted to the VA, they must all be re-sent after a veteran dies.
+The average time to award a Survivors Pension is approximately 10-12 months after it has been submitted, so it's important to be prepared and start this process as soon as possible.

 - Calling the VA's 1-800 number can be tricky.
 When calling the VA to ask questions or check on an application, make sure you're talking to the local VA office that services the area in which the veteran or surviving spouse lives.
 Be aware that the 1-800 number for the VA automatically routes callers to the local VA office that's nearest to them.